North Bosque River: A TMDL Project for Phosphorus

 - For More Information

-Background and Goals
+Background and Goal

-The North Bosque River and Waco Lake, formed by an impoundment of Bosque River, serve as the primary drinking water supplies for more than 200,000 people in the Waco area.
+The North Bosque River and Waco Lake, formed by an impoundment of the Bosque River, serve as the primary drinking water supplies for more than 200,000 people in the Waco area.
 Water quality testing found high levels of nutrients in the North Bosque that have contributed to excessive growth of algae and other aquatic plants in the river.
 This TMDL project addresses the elevated levels of phosphorus (the limiting nutrient in the watershed).

-Status and Implementation
+Status

-A summary of water quality management in the watershed and resulting changes in water quality. - Reducing Phosphorus in the North and Upper North Bosque River
+A summary of water quality management in the watershed and resulting changes in water quality through state fiscal year 2020. -

 A summary of the activities outlined in the Implementation Plan.